lucadido06/lucadido06/README.md

 I am a Full-stack developer with industry experience building websites and web applications.
-I specialize in JavaScript/TypeScript and have professional experience working with C#, node.js, and Vue.js ( which at the moment is my favorite framework ).
+I specialize in JavaScript/TypeScript and have professional experience working with C#, node.js, React.js and Vue.js.
-I also have experience working with React.js, Next.js.
 I’m always happy to meet new people and collaborate to new projects so please feel free to say hello!

 <br>